Ottawa Citizen: History

-Established as the Bytown Packet in 1845 by William Harris, it was renamed the Citizen in 1851.

-The newspaper's original motto, which has recently been returned to the editorial page, was Fair Play and Day-Light.
+Established as The Packet of old Bytown in 1845 by William Harris, it was renamed the Citizen in 1851.
+The newspaper's original motto, which was returned to the editorial page, is "Fair Play and Day-Light".

 The paper has been through a number of owners.
 In 1846, Harris sold the paper to John Gordon Bell and Henry J. Friel.
 Robert Bell bought the paper in 1849, and sold it to I.B.
 Taylor in 1861.
 In 1877, Charles Herbert Mackintosh became the principal owner, and he later sold it to Robert and Lewis Shannon.

 In 1897, the Citizen became one of several papers owned by the Southam family.
 It remained under Southam until the chain was purchased by Conrad Black's Hollinger Inc. in 1996.
 In 2000, the chain was sold to Canwest Global, which was taken over by Postmedia Network in 2010.

 The editorial view of the Citizen has varied with its ownership, taking a reform position under Friel, and a conservative position (supporting John A. Macdonald) under Mackintosh.
 When the Liberals defeated the Tory government in 1896, the owners of the Citizen decided to sell to Southam, rather than face an expected cut in government revenue.
 In 2002, the Citizen's publisher, Russell Mills, was dismissed following the publication of a story critical of Prime Minister Jean Chrétien and an editorial calling for Chrétien's resignation.

-The Citizen published its last Sunday edition on July 15, 2012.
-This move meant 20 fewer newsroom jobs, and was part of a series of changes made by Postmedia.

-The Citizen stopped producing a print edition on Mondays as of 17 October 2022, due to the costs of printing and delivery, but it continued to publish a digital Monday edition.